 - A prompt to make payment will appear.
 Payment can be made online.
 Details regarding making payment can be found in the report and consent user guide.
 The application fee is $144.70.

-- You will receive an application number immediately and it will be sent directly for processing.
+You'll receive an application number after payment and your application will be sent for processing.

 What is the application process and timeframes?

-All general enquiries can be directed to council’s drainage engineers using this online request form or by ringing us on 9205 5555.
+You can contact our drainage engineers using this online request form or by ringing us on 9205 5555.